 Without specific vanilla versions, the normal versions will be used for all jobs, including vanilla jobs.
 In this manual, the normal expressions are referenced.
 The difference exists for the the resource owner that might want the machine to behave differently for vanilla jobs, since they cannot checkpoint.
 For example, owners may want vanilla jobs to remain suspended for longer than standard jobs.

 While Claimed, the POLLING_INTERVAL takes effect, and the startd polls the machine much more frequently to evaluate its state.

 If the machine owner starts typing on the console again, it is best to notice this as soon as possible to be able to start doing whatever the machine owner wants at that point.
-For SMP machines, if any slot is in the Claimed state, the startd polls the machine frequently.
+For multi-core machines, if any slot is in the Claimed state, the startd polls the machine frequently.
 If already polling one slot, it does not cost much to evaluate the state of all the slots at the same time.

 There are a variety of events that may cause the startd to try to get rid of or temporarily suspend a running job.
 Activity on the machine's console, load from other jobs, or shutdown of the startd via an administrative command are all possible sources of interference.
-Another one is the appearance of a higher priority claim to the machine by a different Condor user.
+Another one is the appearance of a higher priority claim to the machine by a different HTCondor user.